 During these trips our residents not only learn about travel medicine and the treatment of tropical diseases, but more importantly, are exposed to the culture and language of a group that forms an increasing proportion of the U.S. immigrant population.
 The experience also provides an opportunity to improve Spanish language skills useful in the Moses Cone Family Medicine Center Hispanic Clinic.
 Resident interest in these elective rotations has been high.
 We have recently been working with Shoulder to Shoulder, whose clinic in Santa Lucia accommodates larger teams and has more opportunities for teaching and working with the community.

 For those interested in training more thoroughly in international health, we offer the International Health Area of Concentration.
-For further information about this or about international electives, please contact Wayne A. Hale, MD
+For further information about this or about international electives, please contact Jeff Walden, MD